Shadowsych/unhp-robotics/2016/README.md

 - While the Vex microcontroller is still connected to the computer, turn the microcontroller off, wait 10 seconds, then turn it back on, then disconnect the microcontroller from the computer
 - Now plug in the wireless USB drives to the Vex Joystick & Vex Microcontroller
 - Turn the Vex Joystick on
-- Test the program!
+- Finished, now test the program and see if it works

 ## Calibration
-ALWAYS!!! calibrate your Robot the moment you receive the Returnable kit from the competition.
+Always calibrate your joystick the moment you receive the Returnable kit.
-We had a problem with the motors spinning for a week, but after thorough research we got the solution.
+We forgot to calibrate when we received the kit, and our motors were spinning uncontrollably for a week.
-The problem is with the VEX Joystick not being calibrated.
-Here are the steps:
+Here are the steps to calibrate your joystick:
 - Turn off and disconnect the VEX Microcontroller from the VEX Joystick
 - Turn on the VEX Joystick
 - Hold down the channel 6 UP Button
-- While holding the channel 6 UP BUtton, hold down the little config button in the middle of your VEX Joystick (you'll need a paperclip to click that small Config button)
+- While holding the channel 6 UP Button, hold down the little config button in the middle of your VEX Joystick (you'll need a paperclip to click that small Config button)
 - Once the lights start flashing, then release the channel 6 UP Button and Config Button
-- QUICK!
-YOU ONLY HAVE 10 SECONDS: Now move your left and right joystick sticks around to their maximum positions, and once the joystick light is fully green with no flashes, then hold the Channel 8 UP button for 5 seconds and let go
+- You only have 10 seconds: Now move your left and right joystick sticks around to their maximum positions, and once the joystick light is fully green with no flashes, then hold the Channel 8 UP button for 5 seconds and let go
-- Finished!
-Test your robot!
+- Finished, now test the robot and see if it works

 You can also look at this guide if the steps were confusing: https://content.vexrobotics.com/docs/VEXnet_Joystick_Calibration_20140902.pdf
-- NOTE: We are using 376-3245 VEXnet Key 2.0 (white) (a vex net key is the wireless USB) for BEST robotics.
+- Note: We are using 376-3245 VEXnet Key 2.0 (white) [the vex net key is the wireless USB] for BEST robotics.

-## Reversing Motor Wheels
-We need to reverse the motors used for the robot's wheels because a left and right motor are positioned on opposites.
-Since the motors are on opposites, the robot movement would be inversed if we don't reverse one of the motors.
-We don't code a reverse program for the wheel motors.
-Instead, we reverse the Motor Controller 29 wiring to the Motor, which reverses the motor movement.